geosolutions-it/MapStore2/docs/developer-guide/map-query-parameters.md

 GET: `#/viewer/config?actions=[{"type":"CATALOG:ADD_LAYERS_FROM_CATALOGS","layers":["My huge remote satellite COG"],"sources":[{"type":"cog","url":"https://example.com/satellite_imagery.tif"}]}]`

+!!! note
-Depending on the internal structure optimization done on the remote COG file, the map load time might be long.
+    Depending on the internal structure optimization done on the remote COG source, the map load time might be long.
+Furthermore, it is not feasible to cancel metadata fetching for the COG layer(s) when loading layers via query parameters.

 The 3D tiles service endpoint does not contain a default property for the name of the layer and it returns only a single record for this reason the name used in the layers array will be used to apply the title to the added 3D Tiles layer: